Is Scott Aaronson a “theoretical computer scientist” or just a moderately clever guy with a blog? --Someone on Twitter

-I'm David J. Bruton Centennial Professor of Computer Science at The University of Texas at Austin, and director of its Quantum Information Center.
-Prior to coming here, I taught for nine years in Electrical Engineering and Computer Science at MIT.
+I'm Schlumberger Centennial Chair of Computer Science at The University of Texas at Austin, and director of its Quantum Information Center.
 My research interests center around the capabilities and limits of quantum computers, and computational complexity theory more generally.

 Book